adamhoke/adamhoke.github.io/_posts/2016-03-20-ssl-and-https-explained.md

 </Location>
 ```

-And your apache ssl config file:
+And your Apache ssl config file:

 ```
 LoadModule ssl_module modules/mod_ssl.so